Pseudomode approach to Fano effect in dissipative cavity quantum electrodynamics: Introduction

 From a theoretical perspective, Fano's original work \cite{fano1961effects} also introduced a method for constructing eigenstates that include both system and environmental degrees of freedom.
 This method, known as Fano diagonalization, has attracted renewed interest in the study of non-Markovian dynamics in open quantum systems \cite{dalton2001theory}.
 In this context, non-Markovian dynamics arise from memory effects induced by structured reservoirs and their interaction with the system, a situation frequently encountered in nanophotonics and quantum optics \cite{lambropoulos2000fundamental}.
 Revisiting the Fano effect within the framework of open quantum systems is therefore important for deepening our fundamental understanding and for exploring further applications of non-Markovian effects \cite{finkelstein2018ubiquity}.

 In recent years, several quantum master equations (QMEs) that incorporate the Fano effect have been proposed for cavity quantum electrodynamics (QED) systems \cite{franke2019quantization, denning2019quantum, medina2021few, yamaguchi2021theory}.
-Some of these approaches are based on Markovian embedding methods, such as the quasimode approach \cite{franke2019quantization} and the few-mode mapping \cite{denning2019quantum,medina2021few}, in which an emitter is treated as the system of interest, while cavity modes appear as auxiliary degrees of freedom introduced for the embedding.
+Some of these approaches are based on Markovian embedding methods, such as the quasinormal modes approach \cite{franke2019quantization} and the few-mode mapping \cite{denning2019quantum,medina2021few}, in which an emitter is treated as the system of interest, while cavity modes appear as auxiliary degrees of freedom introduced for the embedding.
 Another QME relies on the Born-Markov approximation, where both the emitter and a cavity mode are treated as the system of interest interacting with a common environment \cite{yamaguchi2021theory}.

 Although these studies demonstrate that the Fano effect can be incorporated into QMEs for cavity QED systems, the resulting descriptions differ among these approaches.
 In particular, QMEs based on the Markovian embedding methods describe the interference between cavity modes, whereas the QME derived within the Born-Markov approximation captures the interference between the emitter's direct radiation and the radiation mediated by a cavity mode.
 As a result, it remains unclear whether the Fano effect can be treated in a unified manner in cavity QED systems.

-In this study, using the pseudomode approach \cite{garraway1997nonperturbative,breuer2002theory,pleasance2020generalized,pleasance2021pseudomode}, we rederive the QME previously obtained within the Born-Markov approximation in Ref.~\cite{yamaguchi2021theory}.
-We identify the corresponding spectral function of the system--environment interaction in this setup, which consists of a constant and non-Lorentzian contributions.
-We find that this spectral function coincides with the Fano formula.
-Since the pseudomode approach is one of the Markovian embedding methods, our findings demonstrate that they can provide a unified theoretical framework for describing the Fano effect in a single-mode cavity QED system.
-Furthermore, using Fano diagonalization for a common-environment atom--cavity system, we independently derive the same spectral function in the strong-interference regime.
-This result elucidates the non-Markovian origin of the Fano effect encoded in the spectral function in a common-environment setup.
+Moreover, within the Born-Markov approach, the spectral structure of the environment responsible for the Fano-type interference is not explicitly identified.
+Consequently, it remains unclear what kind of structured reservoir can physically realize the corresponding open-system dynamics.
+In this study, we investigate the spectral origin of the Fano-type QME derived in Ref.~\cite{yamaguchi2021theory} by employing the pseudomode approach \cite{garraway1997nonperturbative,breuer2002theory,pleasance2020generalized,pleasance2021pseudomode}, which is one of the Markovian embedding methods.
+The pseudomode formulation allows us to identify the spectral function associated with the QME explicitly and thereby establish a direct connection between the effective Lindblad dynamics and its underlying reservoir structure.